SkillsCategory

 Glass glowing light bulb and business sketched ideas

-Image Credit: Sergey Nivens - stock.adobe.com
+Image credit: Sergey Nivens - stock.adobe.com

 The notion that every business begins with a great idea can inspire the entrepreneurial spirit in just about anyone, but it doesn’t quite capture the full story.
 To transform your idea into an actual company, you’ll need to register your business.
-Registering your business determines who owns the business, how you’ll be taxed, and other critical details about how your business will operate.
-Business registration is especially important for partnerships, or businesses that you’re running with other people, but all entrepreneurs should plan to eventually register their business.

 In this article, you’ll learn how to register a business in the United States and gain access to registration instructions and supporting materials for your specific state.
-If you’re considering starting a business or are actively getting one off the ground, go ahead and bookmark this article so you can refer back during each step of the registration process.

 Want to jump ahead?
 Use the below links to find your state's resources for each action: